k4yseer/doctor-everywhere/backend/composite/make_payment/README.md

 # Make Payment Composite Microservice

-This composite service orchestrates the payment processing workflow, integrating with multiple atomic services to handle payments, invoicing, status updates, delivery, and inventory management.
+This composite service performs payment capture, updates invoice status, and publishes a single downstream event for other services to consume.

 ## Overview

-The service accepts a payment request and performs the following steps in sequence:
+The service accepts a payment request and performs the following workflow:

+1. **Fetch Invoice**: Retrieves the existing invoice for the appointment.
-1. **Process Payment**: Calls the Stripe payment wrapper to charge the payment method.
+2. **Process Payment**: Calls the Stripe payment wrapper to capture payment.
-2. **Create Invoice**: Records the payment in the invoice service.
-3. **Update Appointment Status**: Sets the appointment status to "PAID".
+3. **Update Invoice Status**: Marks the invoice as `PAID`.
-4. **Create Delivery Order**: Initiates a delivery order for the patient.
-5. **Reserve Inventory**: Reserves the specified medicine in inventory.
-6. **Publish Notifications**: Sends AMQP messages for downstream processing and SMS notifications.
+4. **Publish payment.success**: Emits a single event to RabbitMQ for downstream consumers.
+5. **Publish Notification**: Sends a non-blocking notification request to the notification helper.

 ## API

 ### POST /make-payment

-Accepts a JSON payload with payment details and orchestrates the entire workflow.
+Accepts a JSON payload with payment details.

 #### Request Body